jogboms/iAf2du/README.md

 ## installation
 git clone the repository and simply ```npm install```

-requires an installed version of Node-Webkit (NWjs) to build to desktop and Inno setup was utilized for the generation of the downloadable/installable windows executable file.
+Requires an installed version of Node-Webkit (NWjs) to build to desktop and Inno setup was utilized for the generation of the downloadable/installable windows executable file.

+  + ``` gulp .``` to bootstrap the application
+  + ``` gulp dev``` to serve-up light server and watch files for changes